lfborjas/catharted/README.md

 Just write a 280 character rant and it will go away after a while.
 Full anonymity.
 Have some fun with the rants of other people.

+I kinda let this die, if you like it, fork it!

 Dependencies for production
 ---------------------------
 * expressjs (`npm install expressjs`) : the development framework